cmilando/WRI_network/README.md

 above as a discussion point.

-  * The other reason  you don't want to do joint is the choice of penalty function will be hugely sensitive. so this way you can give the user more choice
+  * The other reason  you don't want to do joint is the choice of penalty function will be have a huge impact on the results. so actually doing it k by k allows us to observe the surface, and users can choose more what they want (80%, 90%) etc.

   * so solution is 1 N at a time, in parallel: Declaring all dummy variables as THREADPRIVATE seems to help. see [here](https://stackoverflow.com/questions/39196532/calling-subroutine-in-parallel-environment)